-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) 1.
-Coordination with NKU FILO Program and KDFWR a) Coordinate projects with NKU and KDFWRb) Provide guidance on best project locations See Table 2.1.1, Item 2a 2.
+BMP Category Action Items Progress Report Updates (Sept 2021 - Oct 2023) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) 1.
+Coordination with NKU FILO Program and KDFWR a) Coordinate projects with NKU and KDFWRb) Provide guidance on best project locations No information for this reporting period 2.
 Riparian Plantings a) Identify areas along the stream corridor that are lacking vegetation b) Facilitate partnerships to promote reforestation, especially along stream riparian zones and on steep slopes c) Plant vegetation along the stream banks No information for this reporting period 3.
 Bioinfiltration a) Locate opportunities for bioinfiltration b) Coordinate with landowners c) Design and construct bioinfiltration No information for this reporting period 4.
-Detention Basin a) Locate existing basins with potential based on capacity, impact, and potential owner cooperation b) Work with owners to secure grant money where possible No information for this reporting period Retrofits c) Design and install the retrofits, overcompensating locally if necessary to reach the design target for the entire subwatershed, considering impact of BMPs a) Locate opportunities for new detention basins in heavily developed areas that do not currently have detention 5.
-Detention Basinsb) Coordinate with landowners to allow construction of a new basin or obtain property to construct new detention basinsNo information for construct the detention basins that provide channel protection controls a new basin or obtain property to construct new No information for this reporting period
+Detention Basin Retrofits a) Locate existing basins with potential based on capacity, impact, and potential owner cooperation b) Work with owners to secure grant money where possible No information for this reporting period Ketronts c) Design and install the retrofits, overcompensating locally if necessary to reach the design target for the entire subwatershed, considering impact of BMPs a) Locate opportunities for new detention basins in heavily developed areas that do not currently have detention 5.
+Detention Basins b) Coordinate with landowners to allow construction of a new basin or obtain property to construct new detention basins No information for this reporting period c) Design and construct the detention basins that provide channel protection controls